elastic/crawler/README.md

 ```
 </details>

-> [!TIP]
-> We disable the [ingest pipeline](https://www.elastic.co/docs/manage-data/ingest/transform-enrich/ingest-pipelines) option initially to avoid setup complexity.
-You can enable it later for advanced content processing.

 #### Step 5: Crawl and ingest into Elasticsearch

 Now you can ingest your target website content into Elasticsearch: